 Yes.
 Seton Hall University and its online programs are accredited by the Middle States Association of Colleges and Schools.
 Individual programs have additional accreditations, including:

-- The M.B.A., M.S.A.C. and M.S.P.A. programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+- The M.B.A. and M.S.A.C. programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 - The M.S.N, Nurse Practitioner Adult Gerontology and M.S.N., Health Systems Administration programs are accredited by the Commission on Collegiate Nursing Education (CCNE).